0x4f53/Wristkey/README.md

 ### Privacy

 Wristkey can be set to unlock after entering your watch's password / PIN / Pattern.
 To enable screen locking for the app, go to your watch's Settings → Personalization → Screen Lock and set a PIN / Pattern / Password.
-Wristkey doesn't use Wear OS's Ambient Mode to prevent bystanders from peeking at your 2FA codes and enhance privacy.
+Wristkey doesn't use Wear OS's Ambient Mode to prevent bystanders from peeking at your 2FA codes, enhancing privacy.

 ## Acknowledgements